benders5e/benders5e/airbender.md

 #### Swipe
 *Cost: 1 chi*
-You prepare to defuse the next ranged attack that hits you (not one that is the result of a bending specialization).
-When you do so, the damage you take from the attack is reduced by 1d10 + your Dexterity modifier + your airbender level.
+When you take this form, gain the ability to use your reaction to defuse ranged attacks that are not the result of a bending specialization.
+When you do so, the damage you take from the attack is reduced by 1d10 + your Dexterity modifier + your airbender level, and you spend 1 chi of your next Attack action.

 If you reduce the damage to 0, you can completely defuse the attack, provided you have at least one hand free or are holding your glider.